bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

 If you do not want this auto behavior.
 You can:
- * use the ``field()`` or ``value()`` functions from :ref:`bokeh.core.properties` to be explicit about your intentions
+ * use the ``field()`` or ``value()`` functions from :ref:`bokeh.core.properties` to be explicit about your intentions.
+See the example :bokeh-tree:`examples/app/gapminder/main.py`
  * not specify a legend argument and manually build a Legend yourself.
-There are examples of this in the examples directory.
+You can see an example of this in :bokeh-tree:`examples/models/legends.py`:

 .. _userguide_plotting_color_bars: